evmcnb/quartz/content/snippets/Urinary Incontinence.md

 * When there is chronic urinary retention due to an obstruction in the outflow or urine
 * Occurs **without the urge to pass urine**
-* Anticholinergic medications, fibroids, pelvic tumours, neurological conditions (MS, diabetic neuropathy and spinal cord injuries)
+* Anticholinergic medications, fibroids, pelvic tumours, neurological conditions (MS, [[Snippets/Diabetic neuropathy|Diabetic neuropathy]] and spinal cord injuries)
 * More common in men - rare in women.
 Women suspected should be referred for urodynamic testing and specialist management

 ## Management